The short answer

 To shrink the rating multipliers: complete a Motorcycle Safety Foundation course for the discount most carriers apply, and keep the record clean so violations age off.
 These are slow or one-time levers, but they act on the multiplier that touches every layer.

-To shrink the collision and comprehensive layer: raise the deductible, which lowers that layer's cost in exchange for the rider absorbing more of a claim — sound only if the rider keeps the cash to cover the higher deductible.
+To shrink the collision and comprehensive layer: raise the deductible, which lowers that layer’s cost in exchange for the rider absorbing more of a claim.
+That works only if the rider keeps the cash to cover the higher deductible.
 On an old, fully-owned, low-value bike, dropping collision entirely removes that layer; the tradeoff is that a crash destroying the bike then pays nothing toward it, and it is never an option on a financed bike because the lender mandates collision and comprehensive.

-To shrink the optional-coverage layers: drop coverages that cannot pay out enough to justify their cost — a high custom-parts limit on a stock bike, full coverage on a near-worthless bike.
-But the reverse mistake is more expensive: a rider with serious aftermarket value who drops custom-parts coverage to save money is under-insured, and collects a base limit instead of the build's value after a total loss.
+To shrink the optional-coverage layers: drop coverages that cannot pay out enough to justify their cost, like a high custom-parts limit on a stock bike or full coverage on a near-worthless bike.
+But the reverse mistake is more expensive: a rider with serious aftermarket value who drops custom-parts coverage to save money is under-insured, and collects a base limit instead of the build’s value after a total loss.

 To shrink the whole premium at once: re-shop carriers.
 The identical cost stack is priced differently by different carriers, and a once-competitive premium drifts as a carrier re-rates.
 Pulling fresh quotes at renewal with identical coverage selected is the highest-value free move.
-The discount stack helps too — bundling, multi-bike, paying in full — and the cheapest motorcycle insurance guide covers which carriers tend to price the stack lowest for which rider.
+The discount stack helps too, through bundling, multi-bike, and paying in full, and the cheapest motorcycle insurance guide covers which carriers tend to price the stack lowest for which rider.

-The rule across every layer: cut a layer that is not protecting real value; never cut one that is.
-A cheaper premium that buys a thinner policy is not always a saving — sometimes it is a cost moved to the day of a claim.
+The rule across every layer: cut a layer that protects no real value, and keep the ones that do.
+A cheaper premium that buys a thinner policy is not always a saving.
+Sometimes it is a cost moved to the day of a claim.

 Provider shortlist

-A rider whose stack is dominated by the custom-parts layer — a built or accessorized bike — is usually better served by a broad-coverage carrier.
-Progressive includes custom-parts and equipment coverage in its base policy [Progressive Corporation, 2026] and carries an A+ AM Best rating [AM Best, 2025], so a built bike often costs less in total at Progressive even at a higher base rate, because the custom-parts layer is not an extra line.
+A rider whose premium is dominated by the custom-parts layer owns a built or accessorized bike.
+That rider is often better served by a broad-coverage motorcycle carrier that includes custom-parts and equipment coverage in the base policy [Insurance Information Institute, 2025], since a built bike can cost less in total there even at a higher base rate.

-A rider whose stack is dominated by large rating multipliers — an SR-22, a recent DUI, a lapse — will be surcharged or declined by standard carriers and ends up with a non-standard specialist.
-The premium reflects the re-rated stack — it is what coverage costs once a record is re-rated, and it falls as the violations age off.
+A rider whose premium is dominated by large rating multipliers carries an SR-22, a recent violation, or a lapse.
+Standard carriers will surcharge or decline that rider, who then ends up with a non-standard specialist [National Association of Insurance Commissioners, 2025].
+The premium reflects the re-rated stack, and it falls as the violations age off.